 The divorce process in North Carolina is broken down into the following general steps:

 - Filing of a complaint for absolute divorce.

 - Divorce papers are served on the spouse.

-- After 30 days from service, request a court date.
+- After 30 days from service, the moving party requests a court date.

-- Court enters a judgment for absolute divorce.
+- The Court enters a judgment for absolute divorce.

 To file for any divorce in North Carolina, at least one of the spouses has to be a resident of North Carolina for at least six months before filing for divorce.

-Absolute divorce in North Carolina requires the couple to be separated for a year.
+Absolute divorce in North Carolina requires the couple to have been separated for a year.
 One spouse generally has to live separately in a different residence than the other spouse.
-If a couple separated for less than a year and moved back in for a few months, they may have to restart the 12-month separation to file for divorce.
+If you separated for less than a year and moved back in for a few months, you may have to restart the 12-month separation to file for divorce.

 The formal process of a divorce begins with filing a “Complaint for Absolute Divorce” with the court.
-The spouse who files the complaint is known as the Plaintiff and the responding spouse would be the Defendant.
-After filing the complaint and paying any filing fees, a copy of the complaint is served on the other spouse by the sheriff or other approved forms of service.
+The spouse who files the complaint is known as the Plaintiff and the responding spouse is the Defendant.
+After filing the complaint and paying any filing fees, a copy of the complaint must be served on the other spouse by the sheriff or other approved forms of service.

 Setting a Court Date